apache/storm/docs/storm-sql.md

 * Projections
 * User defined function (scalar)

-Aggregations and Join are not supported by intention.
+Aggregations and Join are not supported for now.
 When Storm SQL will support native `Streaming SQL`, these features will be introduced.

 ## Specifying External Data Sources